tldr-pages/tldr/pages/common/pyenv.md

 `pyenv versions`

-- List all Python versions which can be installed from upstream:
+- List all Python versions that can be installed from upstream:

 `pyenv install --list`